-The Intwixt Enterprise Conversation Platform (ECP) supports the same patterns provided by traditional iPaaS vendors but is also backed by a stateful process engine, capable of conversational, cognitive, and long-running business processes.
+Intwixt's Conversational Automation Platform (CAP) supports the same patterns provided by traditional iPaaS vendors but is also backed by a stateful process engine, capable of conversational, cognitive, and long-running business processes.

 Yes.
 In fact, some of Intwixt’s customers are using Facebook Messenger and Alexa as well as traditional channels like email and SMS.
 We’ve chosen to focus on Slack given its broad adoption and robust messaging APIs.
 With Slack, it’s finally possible to fully replace mobile and Web applications given the completeness of their platform.
 As other platforms evolve and improve, we hope to leverage them as well to reach users where they work.

 Intwixt provides a hosted community edition of the platform at https://my.intwixt.com.
 We offer each user a free trial instance with a limited number of flows and activity calls.
 If you need additional resources beyond what the Free tier offers, you can upgrade to our Pro tier.
 If you require further customizations ask us about our Enterprise deployments.

 Our development tools are cloud-hosted and available through modern browsers like Chrome, Safari and Firefox.
 We offer a growing list of more than 30 connectors.
 Importantly, you can add your own connectors and orchestrate your private APIs as well.

 If you have an API spec document (Open API/Swagger), we can import its operations in just a few seconds.
 You can then use our no-code design tools to orchestrate your APIs directly within the messaging platform of your choice.
 If you do not have a spec document, we can also use sample JSON messages to get you started.